The 9th NAME User Workshop

-The 6th NAME User Workshop will be held at the Met Office, Exeter on Tuesday 11th and Wednesday 12th June, 2019.
+The 9th NAME User Workshop will take place at the Met Office, Exeter on Monday 26th and Tuesday 27th June, 2023.

 Content of the workshop

-Attendance, lunch and refreshments are free of charge.
+Attendance, and lunch and refreshments for in-person attendees, are free of charge.

 Registration and abstract submission